-predominantly Australian suppliers
+redominantly Australian suppliers

-In 2023, CEWA procured \$1,251,145,590 of goods and services from employees and approximately 13,400 direct suppliers\ (predominantly Australian).
-Services procured included cleaning, catering, building contractor and security and waste service provision, all of which are known to be at increased risk of worker vulnerability, labour exploitation and modern slavery due to the low level of pay and the high prevalence of employment of migrant workers.
+In 2024, CEWA procured \$289,706,259 of goods and services from approximately 26,900 direct suppliers (predominantly Australian).
+Services procured included building, cleaning, facilities management, security services and waste management services, all of which are known to be at increased risk of worker vulnerability, labour exploitation and modern slavery due to the low level of pay and the high prevalence of employment of migrant workers.